misterdebug/crud-generator-laravel/README.md

 <sub>(Note: This step is not required if you don't need views.)</sub>

 3\.
-Publish the configuration file and the default-theme directory for views:
+Publish the configuration file, stubs and the default-theme directory for views:

 ``` php artisan vendor:publish --provider="Mrdebug\Crudgen\CrudgenServiceProvider" ```